himanshuc3/Projects101/README.md

 It contains a random collection of small websites using primarily front-end and some of the back-end.
 These are not optimized by the help of minimization scripts and tools and therefore could be little bit slow in there operation.

+The Apps include:
+  * The homepage for the web apps.
+  * Hangman
+  * Quiz
+  * Rock-Paper-Scissors
+  * Madlibs
+  etc......

 Peace!!